Llanrwst Town Council

 In 1895, the owner of the lake and property, Mr. Richard James, a solicitor of Dyffryn Aur, Llanrwst presented Llyn Crafnant to the people of Llanrwst.
 Llyn Crafnant was given into the trusteeship of the Llanrwst Town Council in 1895 and whilst the water supply operation was, day to day, managed by Welsh Water and its predecessor bodies, that trusteeship remained and Llyn Crafnant returned fully to the Town Council on cessation of water supply operations in the mid-1980’s.

-If you, as an individual, or as a member of a group which has a specific need for a small injection of funds and can meet the Trust’s criteria for an award, you should contact the Trust Administrator, Mr. Ross Morgan.
+If you, as an individual, or as a member of a group which has a specific need for a small injection of funds and can meet the Trust’s criteria for an award, you should contact the Trust Administrator, Mr. Lyn Jones.
 You can also download the grant application form and guidance from this website.